zhiqiangzhongddu/AdamGNN/README.md

-# Adaptive HIerarchical Graph Neural Network
+# Adaptive Hierarchical Graph Neural Network

 Implementation of the AdaHGNN with Pytorch, another implementation with Tensorflow incoming.